FlowFuse/website/src/blog/2024/03/http-authentication-node-red-with-flowfuse.md

 ## HTTP Basic Authentication: A Simple Approach

-Basic Authentication is widely supported and straightforward to implement.
+HTTP Basic Authentication is widely supported and straightforward to implement, making it a popular choice for securing APIs.
 It requires users to provide a username and password before accessing the Node-RED instance.
-In FlowFuse, developers can create application-specific usernames and passwords for Basic Authentication, making it suitable for internal applications or environments with tight control over access.
-Remember that the security of this method relies on secure connections like HTTPS to prevent credential interception.
+While this method is easy to use, it's important to note that the username and password are shared and transmitted in plain text, making it vulnerable to interception.

 ## FlowFuse Authentication: Seamless Integration